 In 1588, Pope Sixtus V tried to discourage abortion by reserving absolution to the Holy See alone.
 It soon became evident that such an arrangement was impractical, and so in 1591, just three years later, Pope Gregory XIV returned absolution for abortion to the local bishop.

 In 1679, Pope Innocent XI condemned the writings and teachings of two theologians, Thomas Sanchez and Joannis Marcus, who believed that abortion was lawful if the fetus was not yet animated or ensouled and the purpose of the abortion was to prevent shame to the woman.
 This act showed decisively that the Church did not tolerate abortion, and was willing to correct those who spread error regarding child‑killing.

-In 1869, Pope Pius IX took the action that `Catholic’ pro‑abortionists deliberately misrepresent in order to buttress their heretical views.
-Abortion supporters allege that, in this year, the Pope condemned abortion for the very first time.
+Abortion supporters allege that, in the year 1869, Pope Pius IX condemned abortion for the very first time.

 In reality, what Pope Pius did was officially remove the distinction between the animated and unanimated fetus from the Code of Canon Law.
 This action dealt not with theology, but with discipline, and simply made the punishment for abortion at any stage uniform.
 The Pope removed the distinction in order to support the Church’s teaching that life and ensoulment both begin at conception.

 Pro-abortionists allege that Catholics can ignore a Church teaching that has not been held from the very beginning of its history, implying that, if it had been taught from the beginning, they would be obliged to obey it.
 From the very beginning of her history, the Church has always taught that abortion is gravely sinful.